KingPinLLC/fittest/README.md

-this is a test of using Git.

-blah blah blah
+this is how to make changes, change the readme.md file